 Impact significance is determined through a synthesis of the above impact characteristics.
 The significance of the impact "without mitigation" is the main determinant of the nature and degree of mitigation required.
-As stated in the introduction to this section, for this assessment, the significance of the impact without prescribed mitigation actions is measured.

-Once the above factors (Table 5, Table 6, Table 7 and Table 8) have been ranked for each potential impact, the impact significance of each is assessed using the following formula:
+As stated in the introduction to this section, this assessment measures the significance of the impact without prescribed mitigation actions.
+Once the above factors (Table 6, Table 7, Table 8 and Table 9) have been ranked for each potential impact, the impact significance of each is assessed using the following formula:

-$$\text{SIGNIFICANCE POINTS (SP)} = (\text{MAGNITUDE} + \text{DURATION} + \text{SCALE}) \times \text{PROBABILITY}$$
+SIGNIFICANCE POINTS (SP) = (MAGNITUDE + DURATION + SCALE) X PROBABILITY

 The maximum value per potential impact is 100 significance points (SP).
-Potential impacts were rated as high, moderate or low significance, based on the following significance rating scale (Table 9)
+Potential impacts were rated as high, moderate or low significance, based on the following significance rating scale (Table 10).

-Table 9: Significance rating scale
+Table 10: Significance rating scale